turingschool/curriculum/source/academy/workshops/csv/ii.markdown

 end
 ```

-Here, we are creating a new `repository` that is loading the text fixtures.
+Here, we are creating a new `repository` that is loading the test fixtures.
 Then we are creating a `phone_book` with the data from that repository.
 Finally,
 we are creating a new CLI object, and we are passing the `phone_book` object that holds all
 the functionality that we are going to access through the CLI.